-This Sockeye Salmon Recipe features Grilled Chili Lime Salmon with Pineapple, and is perfect way to make fish the main meal at your spring and summer cookouts!
+This Grilled Salmon with Pineapple, uses a whole side of sockeye salmon, and is perfect way to make fish the main meal at your spring and summer cookouts!

 This year, as the grills fire up and spring turns into summer– reclaim your grill!!!
 It’s time to bring seafood out of the kitchen and onto the fire, with this Sockeye Salmon recipe!

 Cut the pineapple into rings, brush it with the marinade, and grill it until it has nice dark lines on each side.
 Then, rub the spices onto your salmon, spray the grill with oil, and cook the salmon for just a few minutes on each side.

 If you’re nervous about losing pineapple rings inside the grill– you can use a grilling basket or a non-toxic grilling mat.